 Get help by participating in community groups

 You can start with a google search to find the right support you need.
 Therapy or community groups can get us out of our isolation and rigid thinking.
-As Lori Gottlieb has done for us in her book, groups normalize our human struggles.
+Groups normalize our human struggles.
+We realize that we’re not alone.

 Here’s some groups I recommend to my clients.